RyanJ93/dotline-server/README.md

 ## Setting up your very personal IM service

-You can set up your personal DotLine instance using the ready-to-use Docker image available for Linux (both amd64 and arm64) [here](https://hub.docker.com/r/enricosola/dotline-server); alternatively you can simply clone this repository and follow install instruction to set up DotLine without using Docker or on your local environment to try out or customise the software.
+You can set up your personal DotLine instance using the ready-to-use Docker image available for Linux (both amd64 and arm64) [here](https://hub.docker.com/r/enricosola/dotline-server); alternatively you can simply clone this repository and follow install instruction to set up DotLine without using Docker on your local environment to try out or customise the software.

 ### Requirements